 At the time of this blog being posted, details were not available for Eloqua Release 20A.
 We hope to have specifics available in time for the 28th January webinar.

-Register for the Eloqua User Group today.
+Access the User Group replay today.

-What’s on the agenda for January?
+What’s was on the agenda for January?

 - Campaign performance & analysis using Insight & Dashboards